yaozhenghangma/JulEP.jl/docs/src/tutorials/band.md

 Here, we will show how to plot projected band structure using PROCAR, as our first example.

-To complete this task, we need three packages.
+To perform this task, we need three packages.
 ```julia
 using MatterEnv
 using Plots
 using LaTeXStrings
 ```

-The first step is to load metadata from PROCAR file, you can check the details from this [section](@ref PROCARManual).
+The first step is to load metadata from PROCAR file.
+You can check the details from this [section](@ref PROCARManual).
 Here, we use a GGA+U+SOC result with `lorbit=12` tag.
 ```julia
 projection_all, _, _, projection_z, kpoints, bands = load_procar("PROCAR"; noncollinear=true)